michaelcukier/Poker-Hand-Tracker/readme.md

 * adding a hand is somewhat slow (+- 2secs) because an API call has to be made
 * not following a particular design pattern
 * SQL design pattern breach: winner in hands table contains multiple items sometimes (side pots)
+* testing strategy is good but not optimal, if I change something in the hhs files in test gotta change everything

 Skills: